aroraavinash/agent-architecture/README.md

 - MCP (Model Context Protocol) for tool integration
 - UV package manager for dependency management

-## 📞 Support

-For support, email avinash.ai2022@gmail.com or create an issue in the GitHub repository.

 ---

 **Built with ❤️ using Python, Google Gemini, and modern AI agent architecture patterns.**